GokulPrakashK98/ArticleRecommendationSystem/README.md

 2. Databases:
 + Neo4j: Store articles, categories, and their relationships.
 3. NLP and Similarity:
-+ spaCy/NLTK: Preprocess text data (e.g., abstracts).
++ spaCy: For NLP tasks: tokenization, named entity recognition, POS tagging and so on.
-+ Scikit-learn: Vectorize abstracts using TF-IDF and compute cosine similarity.
++ Scikit-learn & transformer: Vectorize abstracts using BERT transformer model and compute cosine similarity.
 4. Web Development:
 + Streamlit: Build an interactive and intuitive user interface.
 5. Visualization: